odb9402/CNNPeaks/README.md

 Install
 -------------

-CNN-peaks has no extra install.
+CNN-peaks has no extra Installation.
 You can use it just by making clone of this repository.

 Labeled data
 ---------------